springfall2008/batpred/README.md

   - pv_forecast_d3 - Entity name for solcast forecast for day 3
   - pv_forecast_d4 - Entity name for solcast forecast for day 4 (also d5, d6 & d7 are supported but not that useful)

-The following are entity names in the Ocotpus Energy plugin:
+The following are entity names in the Ocotpus Energy plugin and the Octopus Intelligent plugin.
+They are set to a regular expression and auto-discovered but you can comment out to disable or set them manually.
   - metric_octopus_import - Import rates from the Octopus plugin
   - metric_octopus_export - Export rates from the Octopus plugin
   - octopus_intelligent_slot - If you have Octopus intelligent and the Intelligent plugin installed point to the 'slot' sensor

-Or manually set your rates using:
+Or manually set your rates in a 24-hour period using these:
   - rates_import
     - start
       end